Twitter Updates

 "I mean The Neverfailing Sodawater Cocktail; 'Smashes' and 'Slings' of all kinds, and especially Moral Suasion."

-"And what is that?" inquired I, for the name sounded respectable among so many hideous appellations--an oasis of good English in a desert of Slang.
+“And what is that?” inquired I, for the name sounded respectable among so many hideous appellations–an oasis of good English in a desert of Slang.

 "When the Main Law fanatics carried that iniquitous Liquor measure," explained Jones, condescendingly, "they boasted that it had been accomplished by moral suasion.
 Whereupon, the other party, to restore the balance of power, invented an enchanting drink, and called it by that identical name, that Moral Suasion might be upon their side also.
 It is, therefore, well worthy of our attention, if only for historical value.

 The hard part is getting real Peach Brandy, which at one time was seriously popular in the United States.
-Today, Peach Brandy more closely resembles Apricot Liqueur or other fruit flavoured, sugar laden, cordial liqueur.
+Today, Peach Brandy more closely resembles Apricot Liqueur or other fruit flavoured sugar laden, cordial liqueur.
 Original Peach Brandy was a distilled product similar to Applejack, or brandy.
 Since I lack this key ingredient, I made an off-the-cuff substitution using Applejack and a dash of Peach Schnapps.
-Yes, I do have a mickey of Peach Schnapps in my inventory, but getting the screw top off needed some effort, since it's been sitting around for a long time.
+Yes, I do have a mickey of Peach Schnapps in my inventory, but getting the screw top off needed some effort since it’s been sitting around for a long time.

 Moral Suasion